Top aides reveal Trump’s alleged inappropriate conduct towards female staffers

 They did find that it was more likely than not that he sexually assaulted Ms Carroll, who testified that the future president had penetrated her with a body part but said under oath that she could not see what the body part in question had been.

-The ex-president has denied ever behaving improperly with his ex-wife and has repeatedly denied even knowing Ms Carroll, who has said that she might again sue him for defamation after he denounced her during a CNN town hall on 10 May.
+A spokesperson for Mr Trump did not immediately respond to a request for comment from The Independent, but the ex-president has repeatedly denied ever having behaved improperly around any women.
+He has also denied ever behaving improperly with his ex-wife and has said he has never met and does not know Ms Carroll, who has said that she might again sue him for defamation after he denounced her during a CNN town hall on 10 May.

 A 2016 story in The New York Times included accounts from more than 50 women who had become acquainted with the future president over the years, either socially or professionally, or as models or beauty pageant contestants.